wp-plugins/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==
+= 2.0.2 April 9th, 2015 =
+* Fixed tabs on reload of options or editor it returns you to the same tab
+* Secured wp_remote_get function with esc_url_raw on add_query_arg call

 = 2.0.1 April 9th, 2015 =
 * Fixed so permalinks are flushed on activate and deactivate
 * Fixed undefined notice error when saving coupon options